COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

 Any of the above symptoms and signs may lead to investigation by your specialist.
 Unfortunately, in the case of spinal dural arteriovenous fistula, the diagnosis may be missed or delayed because such lesions occur so rarely, and when they do occur, their symptoms and signs may be mistaken for disk disease or spinal cord inflammation.

 For a cranial dural arteriovenous fistula, regular CT scanning is not very helpful in diagnosing a fistula, but it might show a hemorrhage from a fistula.
 CT angiography, which is CT arteriography plus CT venography, is helpful in defining a cranial fistula; so are MRI techniques.
-However, the standard for detection and characterization of a dural arteriovenous fistula is cerebral angiography.
+However, the standard for the detection and characterization of a dural arteriovenous fistula is cerebral angiography.

 For a spinal dural arteriovenous fistula, the standard is selective spinal angiography.
 In this process, a catheter is used to inject multiple spinal segmental arteries arising from the aorta, one by one, until the fistula is found and characterized.